amirhnajafiz/mockapetris/README.md

 MyDIG is a simplified version of the `dig` command-line tool, designed to resolve DNS records.
 It also includes an application called `dnssec` for resolving DNSSEC records.

+## Docs

+You can find detailed implementation information and benchmark results in the `/docs` directory.

 ## Installation and Usage

 To use MyDIG, first create a virtual environment and install the necessary dependencies (dnspython, cryptography, and matplotlib).